Melusine von der Schulenburg, Duchess of Kendal

-Ehrengard Melusine von der Schulenburg, Duchess of Kendal, Duchess of Munster (25 December 1667 – 10 May 1743) was a longtime mistress to King George I of Great Britain.
+Ehrengard Melusine von der Schulenburg, suo jure Duchess of Kendal and Duchess of Munster (25 December 1667 – 10 May 1743) was a longtime mistress to King George I of Great Britain.

 Early life

 She was born at Emden in the Duchy of Magdeburg.
-She was a daughter of Gustavus Adolphus, Baron von der Schulenburg, Privy Councillor to the Elector of Brandenburg, by his wife Petronella Ottilie von Schwencken and a sister to Federic Achatius, Count von der Schulenburg and Hehlen.
-Her brother was Marshal Johann Matthias von der Schulenburg.
+She was a daughter of Gustavus Adolphus, Baron von der Schulenburg, Privy Councillor to the Elector of Brandenburg, by his wife Petronella Ottilie von Schwencken.
+Her brothers were Marshal Johann Matthias Imperial Count (Reichsgraf) von der Schulenburg and General Daniel Bodo Count von der Schulenburg and her sisters were Margarethe Gertrud von der Schulenburg (married to kinsman Friedrich Achaz von der Schulenburg und Hehlen), Sophia Juliane von der Schulenburg (married to Rabe Christoph von Oeynhausen), and Anna Elisabeth von der Schulenburg (married to Georg Friedrich von Spörcken).
 Her middle name was probably given in reference to the Melusine legends.

 Royal mistress

-Once a Maid of Honour to Electress Sophia, she became a mistress of the Electoral Prince, George Louis.
+In 1690 she was appointed Maid of Honour to Electress Sophia, and the following year she became a mistress of the Electoral Prince, George Louis.
 George Louis succeeded as Elector of Hanover in 1698 and King of Great Britain (as George I) in 1714.